Marken-Foo/shogi-translations/README.md

 [Data on major shogi sites](karakoro/201230-major-shogi-sites.md) - translation of 2020-12-30 note.com post

-(NEW!) [lishogi is more fun when you customise it!](karakoro/210102-lishogi-customise.md) - translation of 2021-01-02 note.com post
+[lishogi is more fun when you customise it!](karakoro/210102-lishogi-customise.md) - translation of 2021-01-02 note.com post

 (NEW!) [lishogi diary 4](karakoro/210121-lishogi-diary-4.md) - translation of 2021-01-21 note.com post

+(NEW!) [lishogi diary 5](karakoro/210225-lishogi-diary-5.md) - translation of 2021-02-25 note.com post

 ### By 杉並委員長 (ch_suginami) ###